 - Bacteria can enter the intestine through the damaged area.
 The bacteria can lead to an infection and swelling.
 This will weaken the wall of the intestine even further.

-- If the process continues it can make a hole in the intestine.
+- If the process continues it can perforate the intestine.

-- Had a difficult delivery or low oxygen levels during labor
+- A difficult delivery or low oxygen levels during labor

-- Is considered “high risk” and has started taking milk by mouth or feeding tube
+- Being considered as high risk and has started taking milk by mouth or feeding tube

 - Difficulty feeding

-- Feedings stay in baby’s stomach longer than expected
+- Feedings stay in your baby’s stomach longer than expected

 - A sudden increase in bowel movements, or lack of bowel movements